montyaggie/tamufeed.js/README.md

 to your web page.
 And it can be used for displaying event feeds like Texas A&M calendars.
-It's flexible enough to customize its design as you like it, so the form and appearance your purview.
+It's flexible enough to customize its design as you like it, so the form and appearance are your purview.

 ## Getting Started